topfreegames/khan/docs/API.md

   `POST /games/:gameID/clans/:clanPublicID/memberships/delete`

-  Allows a the clan owner or a clan member to remove another member from the clan.
+  Allows the clan owner or a clan member to remove another member from the clan.
 The member's membership level must be at least `minLevelToRemoveMember`.
 A member can leave the clan by sending the same `playerPublicID` and `requestorPublicID`.

   * Payload